JuliaAttic/QuDirac.jl/docs/op_math.md

 # Outer Product of Two States
 ---

-The simplest way to construct a QuDirac operator is to take the outer product of two states:
+The simplest way to construct a DiracNotation operator is to take the outer product of two states:

 ```julia
 julia> k = d" 1/√2 * (| 0,0 > - | 1,1 >) "